-- 1. Minimize the MS9740A screen using a mouse to show the Windows desktop. - 2.
-Click Start $\rightarrow$ Control Panel from the Windows menu bar hidden in the lower part of the screen. - Click System and Security → Windows Update to show Windows Update display. - To deactivate automatic updates, click Change settings found in left side of Windows Update display.
+- 1. Click Start $\rightarrow$ Control Panel from the Windows menu bar hidden in the lower part of the screen. - With View by: Category, click System and Security → Windows Update to show Windows Update display. - 3.
+To deactivate automatic updates, click Change settings found in left side of Windows Update display.